 I taught theatre for 14 years in UK universities but then got fed up with academia so came to Malta to focus on my artistic career.
-As well as writing, I’ve also performed in various theatre productions, including Attempts on her Life by Martin Crimp, The Seduction of Almighty God by Howard Brenton, and The Sex Comedies by Iain Heggie.
+As well as writing, I’ve also performed in various theatre productions, including Attempts on her Life by Martin Crimp, Blood Wedding by Lorca, The Seduction of Almighty God by Howard Brenton, and The Sex Comedies by Iain Heggie.
 I’ve also done direction work on The Maids by Jean Genet, Six Characters in Search of an Author by Pirandello, The Bacchae (adapted by David Greig) and Edward Bond’s Olly’s Prison.

 I love theatre, I love writing, I love writing and I love life!